 Palm Beach County Sheriff's Office policy strictly regulates the control of Sheriff's canines, consistent with case law, for canine usage and deployment.
 The Division of Internal Affairs maintains the statistical data derived from canine usage by Palm Beach County Sheriff's Deputies.
 Each usage is initially reviewed by the involved Deputies' supervisory chain and further reviewed and evaluated by the Division of Internal Affairs staff.
-For 2015 PBSO Canine Deputies deployed their Canines 595 times of which only 49 of the deployments resulted in actual bites to the suspect.
+For 2019, PBSO Canine Deputies deployed their canines to apprehend suspects 806 times of which only 75 of the deployments resulted in actual bites to the suspect which is a bite ratio of 9%, well within the national acceptable average and lower than 2018 (12%).